slroberts/ts-stats/notes.md

 const holdString = new HoldAnything<string>();
 holdString.data = 'String'

-* By convention TypeOfData would be called class HoldAnything<T> {
+* By convention TypeOfData would be referenced by using T class HoldAnything<T> {
   data: T
 }